Ann Arbor Expungement. Free Program. Felony & Misdemeanor

 #1 Make an Appointment with Rebecca Elder

 The 15th District Court Probation Department and the Washtenaw County Public Defender’s Office are partnering up to assist those who qualify with the expungement process.
 We are streamlining the process to be more manageable and less time consuming.
-Your first step is to call Rebecca Elder, Probation Agent for the 15th District Probation Department, and schedule an appointment.
-Her email address is [email protected] and her phone number is 734.794.6761 x47537.
+Your first step is to contact 15th District Court Probation Agent Rebecca Elder; her email address is [email protected].

-At that appointment, we will do a quick interview to ensure that you qualify under the rules.
-Then, we will get your criminal history from the Michigan State Police to make sure nothing is missed.
+Ms. Elder will do a quick interview to ensure that you qualify under the rules.
+If yes, she will get your criminal history from the Michigan State Police to make sure nothing is missed.
 With some exceptions, you can expunge up to three felony convictions.
 There is no limit to the number of misdemeanors you can expunge, but there are limits to the various types of misdemeanors that are expungable.

 #2 Fill Out an Application